Clinical-Genomics/MIP/documentation/README.md

 ## Features

 * Installation
-  * Simple automated install of all programs using conda/pip/SHELL via supplied install application
+  * Simple automated install of all programs using conda/docker/singularity via supplied install application
   * Downloads and prepares references in the installation process
-  * Handle conflicting tool dependencies
 * Autonomous
   * Checks that all dependencies are fulfilled before launching
   * Builds and prepares references and/or files missing before launching
   * Decompose and normalise reference\(s\) and variant VCF\(s\)
-  * Splits and merges files/contigs for samples and case when relevant
 * Automatic
   * A minimal amount of hands-on time
   * Tracks and executes all recipes without manual intervention